karanveersp/codewithkv-blog/content/blog/intro-to-regex-with-python/index.md

 - all questions in a file (sentences ending with `?`)
 - all content contained in `<p>` tags in an html file

-All of these cases describe some kind of text pattern.
+All of these cases describe some kind of text _pattern_.

-Regular expressions are the definition of such patterns which allow you to lock onto any data that _matches_ the pattern.
+Regular expressions are the definition of such patterns which allow you to lock onto any textual data that matches the pattern.

 ---

 ## Regular Expression Anatomy

+Regexes are notorious for being arcane and difficult to read.
+Even simple expressions can look like gibberish at first glance, which is why so many avoid using them altogether.
+I used to avoid them like the plague when I first learned about them, largely because there wasn't a tool to give me real-time feedback on my regex.

+Those days are long gone, with the introduction of the [pythex.org](http://pythex.org) website!

-The [pythex.org](http://pythex.org) website is a great tool to help build and test regular expressions.
+This site is a great tool to help build and test regular expressions, because you can reference a cheat sheet and get immediate results on what is being matched.

-A regular expression is a string where certain characters reflect matching rules.
+Here are some basic matching rules we will be using in the demo:

 - `.` matches any character
 - `\s` matches any whitespace in the set `[ \t\n\r\f\v ]`